 When they invented the mechanical reaper, people worried about all the farm-hands that would face unemployment.
 But with all the new-found efficiency, much more food became available so food prices dropped.
 More and more varied foods became available to a wider audience and therefore nutrition and life-span increased.
 And suddenly so much more food was available that it could be distributed and even exported.
 There were grocery stores to be opened, manned, stocked, and managed.
 New jobs!

 When they invented the car, people worried about the fate of the blacksmiths and carriage drivers.
 However, they didn’t think of all the factory workers who would have to make those cars, not to mention the designers, engineers, distributors, and vendors who suddenly had a life-changing product to bring to the world.
 New Jobs!

 You get the picture.

 It is the same today.
 Sure, data-entry jobs may soon be a thing of the past, but there are also new jobs that we never could have considered just a few years ago; like UX (User Experience) designers, agile coaches, social media managers, content curators, and more.

-We also forget that the power of AI will not just be used by the big companies out there; it will be at all of our fingertips.
+We also forget that the power of AI will not just be used by the big companies out there; it will be at all of your fingertips.
 Life will be easier and more efficient for all of us.
-From booking travel to sorting through emails to managing data, addresses, photos and more.
+From booking travel to sorting through emails to managing data, addresses, photos, and more.

-- Leaders that search for opportunity in uncertainty.
+- Leaders who search for opportunity in uncertainty.

-- Leaders that value creativity and have the self-confidence to step into the unknown and make decisions with next-to-no certainty.
+- Leaders who value creativity and have the self-confidence to step into the unknown and make decisions with next-to-no certainty.

-- Leaders that have the courage to let their employees work against goals rather than against a timeclock.
+- Leaders who have the courage to let their employees work against goals rather than against a timeclock.